link1905/system-design-101/content/docs/data-persistence/sql-database/query-optimization.md

 #### Histogram Bucket

 But what about queries involving values outside the common ones, or range-based conditions?
-That’s where histogram buckets come in — they capture data distribution by dividing values into buckets containing roughly equal numbers of rows.
+That’s where histogram buckets come in, they capture data distribution by dividing values into buckets containing roughly equal numbers of rows.
 The buckets might differ in range, but each holds a similar number of records.